Coises/ColumnsPlusPlus/README.md

 Elastic tabstops can cause loading and editing to be slow for large files.
 Performance can be significantly improved by avoiding proportionally-spaced fonts.
 By default, Elastic tabstops is automatically turned off for files over 1000 KB or 5000 lines.
 You can change these limits.

-## Status

-Columns++ is currently pre-release, meaning it hasn't been broadly tested, and anything can happen.
-For me, it's already useful; but it will remain "use at your own risk" until I have enough feedback from others to warrant more confidence.

 ## Installation

-Columns++ will not be available through the Notepad++ Plugins Manager while it is pre-release status.
+Columns++ will be available through the Notepad++ Plugins Admin interface soon.
+In the meantime:

 You can use the Quick Installer for the [latest release](https://github.com/Coises/ColumnsPlusPlus/releases/latest/) if you have Notepad++ (either 32-bit, 64-bit or both) installed in the default location(s).